AthenaModel/kite/docs/local_libs.md

 The latter would be for use as a temporary stop-gap, typically.

 On `kite deps`, Kite will try to pull down all dependencies, including these includes.
-Include "<project>" will go in the "<root>/includes/<project>/" directory.
+Included project "_project_" will go in the "_root_/includes/_project_/" directory.
 The "includes" subdirectory will be included in the default ".gitignore" file.

 # Discussion